The syntax of a Racket program is defined by

-A core syntactic form (often abbreviated as core form), which is parsed as described for each form in Syntactic Forms.
+A core syntactic form, which is parsed as described for each form in Syntactic Forms.
 Parsing a core syntactic form typically involves recursive parsing of sub-forms, and may introduce bindings that determine the parsing of sub-forms.

 When a #%top, #%app, or #%datum identifier is added by the expander, it is given implicit-made-explicit properties: an 'implicit-made-explicit syntax property whose value is #t, and a hidden property to indicate that the implicit identifier is original in the sense of syntax-original? if the syntax object that gives the identifier its lexical information has that property.

 Changed in version 184.108.40.206 of package base: Added implicit-made-explicit properties.